swells/java-example-client-data-io/examples/tutorial/anon-discrete-exec/README.md

 | ExternalDataInDataFileOut | Reference to external data source | Working directory data file |
 | MultipleDataInMultipleDataOut | Multilple data inputs | Multiple data outputs |

-The name of each example application indicates the data input and data output types used by the application by using the following naming convention:
+The name of each example application indicates the data input and data output types used by the application.
+The following naming convention applies:

 [`Data Input Type`]In[`Data Output Type`]Out